TMJ and Migraines: How Your Dentist Can Help

 3. Migraines are most common between the ages of 25 and 55.

-4. Every 10 seconds, someone in the U.S. goes to the emergency room with a headache or migraine.
+4. Every 10 seconds, someone in the U.S. visits the emergency room with a headache or migraine.

 5. Three times as many women as men suffer from migraines.

-6. Children also suffer from migraines ‐ half of all migraine sufferers have their first attack before age 12.
+6. Children also suffer from migraines, with half of all sufferers having their first attack before age 12.